Yandex Cloud

 • description: Shard group description.

-• shard_names: List of shards to include into the new group.
+• shard_names: List of shards to include in the new group.

 Management console